 JMRI: Scripting Examples

-The JMRI distributions come with a jython directory that contains a few examples.
-This page provide a short description of each, copied from the comment in the scripts themselves.
+The JMRI distributions come with a jython directory that contains a few example scripts.
+This page provides a short description of each, copied from the comment in the scripts themselves.

-To run of these scripts, start DecoderPro or PanelPro (set preferences to "LocoNet Simulator to run without connecting to a layout), then under Panels select Run Script.
-Now find and select the desired script file in the "jython" folder of the JMRI program directory and click the Run button.
+To run one of these scripts, start DecoderPro or PanelPro (set preferences to "LocoNet Simulator" to run without connecting to a layout), then under the Panels manu, select Run Script.
+Find and select the desired script file in the "jython" folder of the JMRI program directory and click the Run button.

 To browse the most current set of scripts, please see the jython directory on the JMRI web site.